gracebravola/sample-code---Jiarui/README.md

-# Sample code for Jiarui's application to Pre-doctoral researcher
+# Sample code for Jiarui's application

 This is a project code for course 'Financial Risk Management' in Tsinghua university.
 In this project, I built a Barra-style model with application in Chinese stock market.